New

 3-chili trio:

-• Mild and richly flavored, this chili adds depth and gentle warmth to sauces, stews, and marinades.
+• With medium heat and rich flavor, this chili adds depth and gentle warmth to sauces, stews, and marinades.
 A versatile base for countless savory dishes.

 Ingredients: